chelsea-designs/bird-search-and-rescue/README.md

 * To provide users with a simple product selection and purchase experience.

 ### The Sites Ideal User
-* Tech enthusiast searching for new products
-* Someone looking to buy a new product for their personal PC build
+* Someone looking support the charity by purchasing products
-* Someone looking for inspiration for new things they could add to their PC build
+* Someone looking to learn more about the charity

 ### Site Goals
 * To provide users with a place to purchase their watercooling products